TechGrounds-Cloud8/cloud8-yismailmo/02_Linux_1/Linux08.md

 ### Overcome challanges
-I was able to use VScode from a chromebook because i have to download microsoft on a borrowed laptop (which i was not given the permission), So i have to copy the results from my terminal and i will add the screenshots later when i have a laptop.
+I was not able to use VScode from a chromebook because i have to download microsoft on a borrowed laptop (which i was not given the permission), So i have to copy the results from my terminal and i will add the screenshots later when i have a laptop.